 Why You Should Try Car Yoga

-There are so many amazing benefits of doing yoga, from becoming more flexible, to building muscle tone, and even getting better sleep.
+There are so many amazing benefits to doing yoga, from becoming more flexible to building muscle tone and even getting better sleep.
 If you find yourself wanting to experience the benefits of yoga but are unable to attend yoga classes, doing yoga in the car might be a good option for you!

 Even if you are driving for fun on a road trip, extended time in the car will definitely leave your body feeling worn out.
 Luckily, you can prevent or alleviate many of these issues with a simple car yoga practice!